dsleo/stravart/README.md

 ## TODO

 - [X] Start with a meta-heuristic to speed up search.
 - [X] Add the openCV's find contour method.
-Something like this ?
+Something like this.
-- [ ] Approximate contours to have less points with `cv2.approxPolyDP` ?
+- [X] Approximate contours to have less points with `cv2.approxPolyDP` ?
 Unless we need more points to better constraint the feasible route (see [issue](https://github.com/dsleo/stravart/issues/1))?

 - [ ] Write the route to gpx file.

 - [X] Add LLM Option "Give me the contour of a crocodile" (it's a huge fail ;) )
 - [ ] Try multi-modal LLM maybe ¯\\\_(ツ)\_/¯